RESIDENTIAL STUDENT HANDBOOK

 Clothing

-- Closed-toe shoes (required for lab or engineering courses and certain activities)
+- Closed-toe shoes and long pants (required for lab or engineering courses and certain activities)

 - Regular school day clothing